Skip to main content

 The Son

-The majority of translators, in dealing with the above verse, felt the need to add the word business or house or things even though none of these words are present in the Greek text.
+The majority of translators, in dealing with the above verse, felt the need to add the words business or house or things even though none of these words are present in the Greek text.
 It is difficult for the religious mind to leave it as it actually reads: “I must be in my, the Father”.
 There is a seeming hole in this thought; surely there needs to be an explanation concerning the Father.
 To leave this concept without some sort of thing attached to the Father is too ambiguous and mysterious.
 Joseph and Mary had no understanding of the depth and the wonder of what Jesus was conveying.

 “And they understood not the saying

-which he spake unto them”
+which He spake unto them”

 Luke 2:50